PhungDinhQuangAnh/Kmeans_App/README.md

 ### 📈 2.
 KMeans Clustering Visualization (Pygame)
 - Interactively add 2D points and random centroids
-- Visualize KMeans clustering behavior with point assignments
+- Includes both a **custom-built KMeans algorithm** (implemented from scratch) and the **built-in Scikit-learn KMeans**
+- Visualize how clusters are formed, centroids are updated, and errors decrease
+- Enables learners to explore the inner workings of KMeans
-- Great for understanding the mechanics of unsupervised learning
+- Great for learning and teaching **unsupervised learning** step-by-step

 ---